-- 1. In the REC mode, set the mode dial to [33] (BEST SHOT). - 2.
-Press [SET]. - 3.
-Select "High Speed Night Shot" and then press [SET]. - 4.
-Press the shutter button to shoot. - Take care to avoid camera movement and subject movement as you shoot. - You should be able to see the subject(s) on the monitor screen when composing the image.
+- 1. In the REC mode, press [BS] (BEST SHOT). - 2.
+Select "High Speed Night Shot" and then press [SET]. - 3.
+Press the shutter button to shoot. - · Take care to avoid camera movement and subject movement as you shoot. - You should be able to see the subject(s) on the monitor screen when composing the image.

-- When shooting with this function, the "ISO Sensitivity" (page 49) becomes "Auto" (fixed). - If camera movement occurs when shooting with this function, the anti-shake process will result in an image range that is narrower than normal. - When shooting with this function, the 16M, 3:2, and 16:9 image size settings cannot be selected.
+- When shooting with this function, the "ISO Sensitivity" (page 47) and "ISO High Limit" (page 101) settings both become "Auto" (fixed). - If camera movement occurs when shooting with this function, the anti-shake process will result in an image range that is narrower than normal. - When shooting with this function, the 16M, 3:2, and 16:9 image size settings cannot be selected.
 If one of these sizes is selected in another mode, the image size will change to 10M when this function is selected.